Perturbation Theory in the Minimally Extended Varying Speed of Light (meVSL) Model: Linear Perturbation Theory of the FLRW Metric in the meVSL Model

 \subsection{Coordinates and Gauge transformations}

-A gauge is a mapping that defines a correspondence between points on the physical manifold and those on the reference manifold, allowing for a meaningful comparison of tensors on these two manifolds.
-Since perturbations are described using fixed background coordinates, it is essential to consider their transformation properties.
+A gauge is a mapping that defines a correspondence between points on the physical manifold and those on the background manifold, allowing for a meaningful comparison of tensors on these two manifolds.
+Since perturbations are described using fixed background coordinates, it is essential to take into account their transformation properties.